owlbarn/tutorial/book/maths/README.md

 val y : float = 45.
 ```

-## Interpolation
+## Interpolation and Extrapolation

-Definition of Interpolation.
 Sometimes we don't know the full description of a function $f$, but only some points on it, and therefore we cannot calculate its value at an aribitrary point.
 The target is to esimate the $f(x)$ for an arbitrary $x$ by drawing a smooth curve through the given data.
-If $x$ is within the range of the given data, this taks is called *interpolation* (otherwise it's called extrapolation, which is much more difficult to do).
+If $x$ is within the range of the given data, this taks is called *interpolation*, otherwise it's called *extrapolation*, which is much more difficult to do.

-The `Owl_maths_interpolate` module provides an `polint` function for interpolation:
+The `Owl_maths_interpolate` module provides an `polint` function for interpolation and extrapolation:

 ```
 val polint : float array -> float array -> float -> float * float